Ekkehard-Schulze/precision-temperature-logger/README.md

 morevoer, four miniature 7 x 5 mm sized breakout boards for wire-

 attached TMP117 sensors.
-These serve as probes for laboratory usage,
+These serve as probes for laboratory usage

 and can be inserted into agar plates or liquids.
 The main board has

-two optional places for on-board TMP117
+two optional places for on-board TMP117 sensors to log the environmental

-sensors to log the environmental temperature, for example for usage
+temperature, for example for usage in incubators.

-in incubators.

 Notes